 MORAL DEVELOPMENT IN SCIENCE

 Progress often brings with it moral dilemma.
-As we become better able to influence or change things through our understanding of Science, with create moral the potential for moral conflict with the views of those who prefer not to see such change enacted.
-Society as a whole decides if to what extent the ability of Science to make change is accepted.
-By giving students a thorough grounding n some of the developments and issues relating to such, we hope to enable students to form their own, valid, conclusions regarding the morality of the use of Scientific advances.
+As we become better able to influence or change things through our understanding of Science, we create the potential for moral conflict with the views of those who prefer not to see such change enacted.
+By giving students a thorough grounding in some of the developments and issues, we hope to enable students to form their own, valid, conclusions regarding the morality of the use of scientific advances.
 Moral development is a vital part of any student’s development.
 Students will need to develop a good understanding of moral and ethical dilemma not only to pass their exams but also to further their development as a person.

 - Human impact upon our planet and environment